kok3shidoll/ra1npoc/README.md

 `-DIPHONEOS_ARM`
 - Allows iOS to connect to iOS devices.
 For lightning device, require the "lightning to usb camera adapter".

-`-DIPHONEOS_LOWSPEC`
-- Prevents some unnecessary functions from working so that they will work even when run on low spec devices (such as Apple A7).

 ## run
 ### A7 device